-A pencil and a scrap of wood are all the tools you need to mark molding before cutting it to fit flush with an uneven surface.
+A pencil and a scrap of wood are all you need to mark molding before cutting it to fit flush with an uneven surface

 Because most houses are full of wavy surfaces, finish carpentry is often about making uneven trim fit tight.

 We often run into situations where you’re having to fit a straight piece of trim to a curved surface, like an old wall or an uneven hardwood floor.
 In this particular case, I’m fitting a piece of cap on top of this beadboard wainscoting.
 I’ve got a bump in the wall here, and this piece needs to be cut to fit that bump.

 Use a pencil for scribing small gaps

 The way I have this piece set up, I’m projecting evenly from each end; that way my piece is going to move in parallel to the wall, and I’m just going to trace this whole profile out.
 The most basic way to do this is just to use a pencil like this; it sits against the wall and follows along my piece, and it’ll mark the profile of the wall.
 A common pencil works great if your gap is an eighth of an inch or less; but if it’s more than that, the pencil tip is going to want to slip behind your piece.
 Another way I can do that is by using a small block, which sets the distance that I’m marking away.
 It’s a little more foolproof.
 I can set it like so, and just trace that profile out on my piece.
 It’s a nice, easy way to do it without any kind of special tools.

 On a thicker piece of material, like we’re using for this cap, it can be nice to back-cut this so the top edge is guaranteed to fit tightly against the wall.
 What that means is you’re just taking more material off the bottom, so any small bumps in the paint or bumps in the plaster won’t keep this from being a nice, tight fit.
 An easy way to do that is just to angle the shoe on my jigsaw, and then the saw itself is setting that angled cut.